 I like to use visual recipes so that my non-verbal autistic son can follow it with me.
 I also find it helpful to let him look over it for a while before we start as he needs more processing time.
 Most young children find it easier to follow a visual guide.

-Here are two visual guides that you can download and print out to follow with your kids:
+Here are my visual cooking guides that you can download and print out to follow with your kids: